TanStack/router/docs/src/pages/docs/api.md

 **Required: true**

-The `Router` component is the root Provider component for the `react-location` instance and your route configuration in your app.
+The `Router` component is the root Provider component for the React Location instance and your route configuration in your app.
 Render it _only once_ (rendering multiple routers is an anti-pattern, and straight-up not supported for good reason).

 - If no `children` prop is passed, it will default to `<Outlet />` which will start rendering your route matches.
 - if a `children` prop is passed, you must eventually render `<Outlet />` where you want your routes to start rendering